WouterDurnez/fence/README.md

 No, not that kind of fence.
 The once with the interlinked pieces of metal.
 Like a chain fence?

-Why?
-Well, I got fed up with LangChain being so bloated, and I wanted to make a quick little repo that covers some of the basic functionality of LangChain, but in a much smaller package.
-Also, if we're calling the things Chains now, then a single component should be a Link (I don't care that it's confusing, it's a good name).
-Extrapolating the concept gives us Fence.

-## What is it?

-Fence is a simple, lightweight library for LLM communication.
-A lot of the functionality derived from LangChain basics, since that's how the package was born - as a stripped down version of LangChain functionality, with cooler names.
+`Fence` is a simple, lightweight library for LLM communication.
+A lot of the functionality derived from LangChain (the OG LLM package) basics, since that's how the package was born - as a stripped down version of LangChain functionality, with cooler names.

+## 🤔 Raison d'être

+### Why does this exist?

+The simple answer: by accident.
+The slightly longer answer: LangChain used to be (is?) a pretty big package with a ton of dependencies.
+The upside is that it's powerful for PoC purposes, because it has it all.
+The downsides:

+- It's _big_.
+It takes up a lot of space (which can be an issue in some environments/runtimes), often for functionality that isn't needed.
+- It's fairly _complex_.
+It's a big package with a lot of functionality, which can be overwhelming for new users.
+- It wasn't exactly dependable in an industrial setting before.
+Version jumps were common, and the package was often broken after a new release.

+### Circling back: why Fence?

+Since our work was in a production environment, mostly dealing with Bedrock, we just started building some **basic components** from scratch.
+We needed a way to communicate with our models, which turned out to as the `Link` class (_wink wink_).
+Then, some other things were added left and right, and this eventually turned into a miniature package.
+It's not as powerful as LangChain or some of the other things out there, but it does the job in a lightweight, simple way.
+It's also meant to be a lot more stable, since we're not adding new features all the time.

+### What can I do with Fence?

+- **Uniform interface for `LLMs`**.
+Since our main use case was Bedrock, we built Fence to work with Bedrock models.
+However, it also has openAI support, and it's easy to extend to other models (contributors welcome!)
+- **Links and Chains** help you build complex pipelines with multiple models.
+This is a feature that's been around since LangChain, and it's still here.
+You can parametrize templates, and pass the output of one model to another.
+- **Template classes** that handle the basics, and that work across models (e.g., a MessageTemplate can be sent to a Bedrock Claude3 model, _or_ to an openAI model - system/user/assistant formatting is handled under the hood).
+- **Basic utils on board** for typical tasks like retries, parallelization, logging, output parsers, etc.

-## How do I use it?
+## 🗺️ How do I use it?

 Fence just has a few basic components.

-1. First, we need [to hook up with our Large Language Models](fence/models).
-Fence contains classes for all models in the Claude family.
-Using these models automatically logs usage (invocations, token counts, etc.) in DataDog.
-2. These models need input.
-Older Claude models used string-based input (with the infamous Human: ...
-Assistant:) formatting.
-Third generation Claude models (Haiku, Sonnet, and Opus) use a new, OpenAI inspired API
+See the [notebooks](notebooks) for examples on how to use them.
+Documentation is coming soon, but for now, you can check out the [source code](fence) for more details.